Are you tired of paying hundreds of dollars for chemicals to control the pests in your garden? Try natural ways to get rid of pests.

 Planting sacrificial crops or trap crops like sunflowers or nettles will protect your vegetables from cabbage white caterpillars but they will bring in aphids.

-Nasturtiums are known to bring in aphids and whiteflies, chervil will bring in slugs, and radishes will bring in flea beetle and root flies.
+Nasturtiums are known to bring in aphids and whiteflies, chervil will bring in slugs, and radishes will bring in flea beetles and root flies.

 These crops should be mixed with crops that will bring in beneficial predatory insects to not create a breeding ground for the wrong type of insect.